 - You must be a current member of PSIA-AASI NRM or other division.
 If you are a member of another division, you must seek permission from your home division before participating in the event.
 For more info on membership go to the NRM membership page.

-You must successfully complete the Alpine Level 1 Online Written Test a minimum of 48 hours prior to the event.
+- You must successfully complete the Alpine Level 1 Online Written Test a minimum of 48 hours prior to the event.
 A passing grade on the written test is 75% or better (a link will be emailed to you from the NRM Office).

 - Once you obtain Level I certification, you are required to obtain 6 educational credit hours every 2 years in order to maintain your Level I status.